-Jacob SmithDevelopment and Communications Director
+Jacob SmithDevelopment and Communications Consultant

 Jacob has extensive experience in online marketing and communications.
 He was a founding partner of Dinkum Interactive, a global search engine marketing firm; he has provided advice and assistance to many prominent performing arts and funding institutions; and he has taught technology and marketing to graduate students in the Arts Administration program of Drexel University.
-He is an officer of the Musical Fund Society of Philadelphia, was Chairman of the Board of PhillyCarShare, and is on the board of Patient Ride Services.
+He was an officer of the Musical Fund Society of Philadelphia, was Chairman of the Board of PhillyCarShare, and on the board of Patient Ride Services.

 Jacob is also a professional bassoonist who has performed with the Philadelphia Orchestra, Chamber Orchestra of Philadelphia, Academy of Vocal Arts, and in orchestra readings at Marlboro.
 He has a Master’s degree in music from Temple University, and a B.F.A. from Carnegie-Mellon University.
 A Presser Foundation Scholar, Jacob also received the Donald H. Jones Award in Entrepreneurship from the Tepper School of Business at Carnegie-Mellon.

 Jacob lives in Marlboro with his wife Meghan and their two boys, Rory and Duncan.